 On June 28, 2007, the stockholders approved the future liquidation of the Company if the Company was unable to complete an acquisition or similar transaction within one year of the sale of its assets.
-At the same time, our stockholders granted the Board of Directors authority to abandon any decision to liquidate without further stockholder action if it determines the liquidation is not in the best interests of the Company or our stockholders.
+At the same time, the Company's stockholders granted the Board of Directors authority to abandon any decision to liquidate without further stockholder action if it determines the liquidation is not in the best interests of the Company or the Company's stockholders.
 The Board of Directors decided it is in the best interest of the Company and its stockholders to not liquidate.